issamohamed/Seer/README.md

 3) Now that you have your key, download the files I've provided you with in my "Seer" git repostiory.

-5) Next, make a text file in the same directory as "decipher.py" named "hidden_key.txt" and paste your API key on the first line of the file WITH NO ADDITIONAL SPACES.
+5) Next, make a text file in the same directory as "decipher.py" named "hidden_key.txt".

+7) Now, Paste your API key on the first line of "hidden_key.txt" WITH NO ADDITIONAL SPACES.

-6) Finally, hit save on all your changes if you haven't already, and run "app.py" to render the website
+8) Finally, hit save on all your changes if you haven't already, and run "app.py" to render the website.